-Dr. Roger Landry, author of Live Long, Die Short, underscored the importance of genetics in determining longevity but also acknowledged that lifestyle choices and environmental factors may supersede genes in determining longevity.
+Dr. Roger Landry, the author of Live Long, Die Short, underscored the importance of genetics in determining longevity but also acknowledged that lifestyle choices and environmental factors may supersede genes in determining longevity.

 “We know so much more than we used to about aging and staying healthy later in life.
-Good genetics are only part of the equation, says 70% of the physical differences and 50% of the intellectual differences between older adults who are healthier in later years and those who aren’t boil down to lifestyle choices,” He said.
+Good genetics are only part of the equation, says 70% of the physical differences and 50% of the intellectual differences between older adults who are healthier in later years and those who don’t boil down to lifestyle choices,” He said.

-Landry went to cite what he considers other crucial elements that transcend the impact of an individual’s genes.
+Landry went on to cite what he considers other crucial elements that transcend the impact of an individual’s genes.
 These include

 - Having A Life of Purpose: Older adults who are engaged in meaningful activity.